 Boyds’ Vice President of Regulatory Affairs, Julie Warner, has co-edited an article in the October issue of the TOPRA journal, Regulatory Rapporteur, which focuses on medical technologies.

-The following article was published in Regulatory Rapporteur, Volume 18, issue 10, October 2021.
+The following article, A brave new world for medical technologies, was published in Regulatory Rapporteur, Volume 18, issue 10, October 2021.

 By Julie Warner, Vice President of Regulatory Affairs, Alan Boyd Consultants Ltd, UK, and Steve Dew, Executive Director, Organon & Co, UK

 Change.
 As a word, it generally either fills us with dread or excites us.
 Of course, it depends on what the change is – and its impact.
 It’s certainly been a year (and some!) of adaptation for all of us as we’ve adjusted to new ways of working over the course of the pandemic which, for the most part, has meant an increasing reliance on technology.

 This is not a new concept: history tells us that major global threats and challenges result in huge advances in many fields, including healthcare, e.g., ground-breaking surgical techniques emerging from conflict situations.
 However, the advances seen recently are only a fraction of those that have been taking place over recent years in the devices and diagnostics sector.
 Ironically, medical device legislation in the EU has remained static for some time but, when change did come in the form of the Medical Devices Regulation (MDR), effective from May this year and, from May 2022, the forthcoming In Vitro Diagnostics Regulation (IVDR), it certainly made up for the absence of prior significant updates.